jiwatec/yapayapa/README.md

 - One device per account; losing your keystore means losing your identity and history — back up your data directory
-- No forward secrecy / post-compromise security yet
+- No forward secrecy or post-compromise security yet
 - The server sees metadata: who talks to whom, when, and message sizes
 - Backend targets Linux; the client also runs on Windows